EngrDrFaheemiqbal/Rangeland/README.md

 ## 🧭 About Me

+- 🎓 I hold a Ph.D. in Geomatics Engineering, a Master’s in Geoinformatics, and a Bachelor’s in Agricultural Engineering, with over 15+ years of experience applying geomatics engineering to real-world challenges.
 - 🔭 I specialize in transforming spatial and earth observation data into actionable insights for decision-making across sectors like agriculture, carbon projects, biodiversity, infrastructure, and land management.
 - 🧠 I have a strong academic and applied foundation, combining research innovation with real-world delivery in large-scale projects.
 - 🚀 My expertise lies in designing scalable geospatial workflows using cloud platforms, remote sensing models, and automation tools.